mancinlv/PaylocityBenefitsCalculatorSeed/README.md

   **Validation**: I had no time to implement any validation, though I would have used Fluent Validation if I had.

   **Various things of note**: I decided to keep the state management at the repo level for this project, thus making the return objects, and  building the, a bit awkard and redundant.
+It also makes it harder than it's worth to maintain state if adding more than one new employee or dependent, for example, so those will knowingly not persist.

   I have little, and bad, error handling in the project, and I did not have time to implement several things that would have reduced repeated code - an interface for the crud operations, a base controller.
 I have noted some thoroughout the code.
 Also, the paylocity nuget packages were unavailable, so I replaced them all with the npm registry in the package.lock.json.

 React app:
   **Architecture**: I created a structure with components, models, services, and utils.
 With more time I would have added a store to handle state management.